Bama By Distance originally interviewed Franky when she was in the undergraduate online program in Human Environmental Sciences.

 To finish in a shorter time frame and to qualify for additional funding through the GI Bill, Franky is taking a full graduate course load.
 “It’s a lot, and I don’t want to lie and act like we’ve got it all under control!”
 Franky’s husband is also in a graduate program.
 “It’s taken a lot of patience to get through the semester, but it’s not impossible!
 We’re almost done with the semester, and I’m happy with my grades so far.
 Last week, I found myself rocking and soothing my son while I took a timed test, but I still got an A. So it’s possible!”

 With the grit and determination Franky has, so much can happen.
 And scholarship opportunities make it possible for more of our military service members, veterans and their families to earn their degrees.
-You can help students like Franky follow their education dreams by supporting the College of Continuing Studies’ Bama Blitz 2021 Passion Project today through Thursday, April 15!
+That’s why the College of Continuing Studies’ Bama Blitz 2021 Passion Project was raising money for veteran, military and family scholarships to Bama By Distance degree programs.

 Published: April 5th, 2021